vgarmes/vgarmes.github.io/src/content/blog/build-your-own-react-router.md

       </RouterContext.Provider>
     );
 ```
+## Taking it further: the Route component

-## Optimizing an SPA: Lazy loading
+## Optimizing for production: Lazy loading

 As it is now, using this router in our SPA will load all the JavaScript code during the first request, which will impact negatively on the application's initial load time.